The Confession of Cindy Lou Who

 Oh no, shouted the chorus, forget that old crap!

 I confess I had a lazy attachment to human nature.
-But alas, the world had grown up, or at least moral, and it was time to put away childish things.
+But alas, the world had grown up, or at least moralistic, and it was time to put away childish Things.
+All mischief banned, a new pandemic generation would be safe at last.

 Thing 1 and Thing 2 fade from view

 A giddy feeling pulsed through my body.
 Some coffee slopped on my leg.
-A memory rose and then eluded me.
-It was very frustrating.
+An unsettling memory rose and then eluded me, swallowed in time.
+How frustrating!
 Why must they cancel Thing 1 and Thing 2?

 Oh no, roared the chorus, nothing’s been cancelled, no one is banned.
 The Things have rightfully faded from view.
 What horrors they’ve caused—a change long overdue!

 I thought it must be a joke.
-A wave of resentment rose, and I pushed it down.
+A wave of resentment surged, but I pushed it down.
 Sure, they would come back—as soon as they could, if I knew my Things.
 So I went along with the joke and coughed up a laugh as I thought of the death of Thing 1 and Thing 2.

 Boy, was I due for a laugh!
 The pandemic would peter-pan out very soon—what more could possibly go wrong?

-But somehow my inner Winston refused to laugh.
+I prepared for a moment of long-lost glee, but my inner child was not amused—the creature I thought of as “Winston.”
+He’d been with me ever since I’d opened a dog-eared copy of 1984, way back in grade school.
 I admonished him, told him how important it was—how much depended on everyone getting the joke, or seeming to.
-He just looked through me as though I was the hangman and his smug crew.
+He just groaned sadly as though I were the hangman with his smug crew.

 “Winston,” I nudged, ever so slyly, “what harm can it do?
 Laughter’s recommended, if done when it’s due.”

 But Winston was stubborn—the bastard refused!
 So I shoved him head-first down the memory hole tube.
-For a moment I feared the downdraft might drag me along, but then my guts lurched, and I struggled.
+For a moment I feared the downdraft might drag me along; then my guts lurched, and I struggled.
 I managed to pull back and save myself.

 Poor Winston.
 We’d been together for years.
 Not a couple, exactly, but close.
 Bonded, enmeshed, ball and chain—call it what you will.